 We never expected this to happen.
 Apple just announced Self Service Repair, a program that provides repair instructions, official parts, and diagnostic software to customers who want to fix their iPhone, Mac, or iPad at home.
-Self Service Repair will open in January of 2022 with an initial focus on basic iPhone 13 and iPhone 12 repairs.
+Self Service Repair will open early 2022 with an initial focus on basic iPhone 13 and iPhone 12 repairs.

 At a glance, Self Service Repair looks like a smart and effective program.
 Customers simply visit the online Self Service Repair portal, look up the problem they’re trying to fix, and find the repair instructions they need.
 If they feel comfortable performing the repair, they can then buy the appropriate parts and tools from Apple.